ktoso/rx-wiki/Writing-operators-for-2.0.md

 In this article, I'll describe the how-to's from the perspective of a developer who skipped the 1.x knowledge base and basically wants to write operators that conforms the Reactive-Streams specification as well as RxJava 2.x's own extensions and additional expectations/requirements.

+Since **Reactor 3** has the same architecture as **RxJava 2** (no accident, I architected and contributed 80% of **Reactor 3** as well) the same principles outlined in this page applies to writing operators for **Reactor 3**.
+Note however that they chose different naming and locations for their utility and support classes so you may have to look for the equivalent components.

 ## Warning on internal components

 RxJava has several hundred public classes implementing various operators and helper facilities.
 Since there is no way to hide these in Java 6-8, the general contract is that anything below `io.reactivex.internal` is considered private and subject to change without warnings.
 It is not recommended to reference these in your code (unless you contribute to RxJava itself) and must be prepared that even a patch change may shuffle/rename things around in them.
 That being said, they usually contain valuable tools for operator builders and as such are quite attractive to use them in your custom code.